anurag-srivatsav/anurag-srivatsav/README.md

 Hi ![](https://user-images.githubusercontent.com/18350557/176309783-0785949b-9127-417c-8b55-ab5a4333674e.gif)My name is Anurag Srivastav
 ========================================================================================================================================

-Full Stack Devoloper and Data Scientist
+Full Stack Developer and Data Scientist
 ---------------------------------------

-📊 I specialize in data analysis, machine learning, and full-stack development, with a keen interest in research. 🔬I excel in creating compelling visualizations to convey insights effectively. 💻 Currently, I'm immersed in developing an AI-Voice clone and exploring innovative techniques in both data science and full-stack development. 🌱 I'm continuously learning and exploring new avenues in technology, particularly in data science and AI, to stay ahead of the curve. 🤝 I'm open to collaboration on projects spanning data science, machine learning, full-stack development, or research initiatives. 📫 Feel free to reach out to me via email or connect with me on LinkedIn to discuss potential collaborations or share insights! 🧠Too lazy to be dumb
+📊 I specialize in data analysis, machine learning, and full-stack development, with a keen interest in research.
+🔬I excel in creating compelling visualizations to convey insights effectively.
+💻 Currently, I'm immersed in developing an AI-Voice clone and exploring innovative techniques in both data science and full-stack development.
+🌱 I'm continuously learning and exploring new avenues in technology, particularly in data science and AI, to stay ahead of the curve.
+🤝 I'm open to collaboration on projects spanning data science, machine learning, full-stack development, or research initiatives.
+📫 Feel free to reach out to me via email or connect with me on LinkedIn to discuss potential collaborations or share insights!
+🧠Too lazy to be dumb

 * 🌍  I'm based in India
 * ✉️  You can contact me at [anuragsrivatsav4@gmail.com](mailto:anuragsrivatsav4@gmail.com)